threshold-network/token-dashboard/README.md

    `releases/mainnet/<version>`.
 Release branch should never be merged to `main` and creating a PR with a release branch is not required.
    Dependencies and project version needs to be updated on the release branch.
-   All `-dev`, `-goerli` dependencies need to be updated to mainnet versions.
+   All `-dev`, `-sepolia` dependencies need to be updated to mainnet versions.
    See [this commit](https://github.com/threshold-network/token-dashboard/commit/5452b68886ebc514d941a087973dfa9ac3802a7e)
    for `v1.0.0` release as a good example.
 2. Preview of the release branch will be uploaded to `preview.dashboard.threshold.network`